oryxlabs/PolarDNS/docs/catalogue/aliases-loops-and-chains.md

 ```
 # PTR (Pointer)
 ### PTR random N aliases (10.0.0.0/8)
 Requesting a reverse DNS record for any IP address within the `10.0.0.0/8` network range (e.g., a PTR record for `z.y.x.10.in-addr.arpa`).
 The `10.0.0.0/8` range is a private network range used exclusively for internal purposes.
 We will respond with `x` number of `PTR` records containing domains in the format `10.x.*.*.in-addr.arpa` (within the same range).
-This implies that if the client/resolver attempts to resolve any of these records, it will loop back to this process, generating even more `PTR` records from the same range.:exclamation:**BEWARE**:exclamation:This can potentially lead to amplification effect (DoS).
+This implies that if the client/resolver attempts to resolve any of these records, it will loop back to this process, generating even more `PTR` records from the same range.:warning:**BEWARE**:warning:This can potentially lead to amplification effect (DoS) or domain lock-up (DoS).

 <table>
 <tr><td>format:</td><td>&lt;0-255>.&lt;0-255>.&lt;0-255>.10.in-addr.arpa</td></tr>